Chemotherapy for Dogs

 What is the cost of canine chemotherapy?

 The cost of chemotherapy can vary depending on the specific type of cancer being treated and the progression of the disease.
-A treatment plan including costs associated are reviewed with pet owners prior to the start of any treatment.
+A treatment plan including costs associated is reviewed with pet owners prior to the start of any treatment.